sfkonrad/M13_Challenge_Submission/README.md

 1. Create a deep neural network by assigning the number of input features, the number of layers, and the number of neurons on each layer using Tensorflow’s Keras.

-> **Hint** You can start with a two-layer deep neural network model that uses the `relu` activation function for both layers.
+> **Hint** we can start with a two-layer deep neural network model that uses the `relu` activation function for both layers.

 2. Compile and fit the model using the `binary_crossentropy` loss function, the `adam` optimizer, and the `accuracy` evaluation metric.